KIP 286: Permissionless Validator Lifecycle Source

 passed_candidates.append(candidate)

-# Pool includes: current active, ready, paused validators, and passed candidates
+# Pool includes: current active, ready, paused validators (those not just demoted), and passed candidates

 *get_validators_by_state(ValActive),